rafaelfassi/qlogexplorer/README.md

 ## Predefined search parameters

-Each kind of log have specific entries that are frequently to the log analysis, like start, shutdown, errors, warnings, etc...
+Each kind of log have specific entries that are frequently used to the log analysis, like start, shutdown, errors, warnings, etc...
 The template can have all the interesting entries saved and properly named to speed up the log analysis task.
 Example: